How to Scale a Startup Team: Top Tips for Founders

 However, in the case of startup team scaling, this will likely imply that you'll need to invest in obtaining a new workforce.
 So, giving you the definition of scaling a team, it is the process of making the startup team's size larger to meet the company's growth needs.

 At what point do startups usually decide to enlarge their teams?
-Generally, this happens when they've already managed to achieve some desirable results or when they need an additional workforce to assist with building new features or serving a growing number of customers.
+Generally, this happens at later stages of startup development when they've already managed to achieve some desirable results or when they need an additional workforce to assist with building new features or serving a growing number of customers.
 The startup team expansion process involves:

 - having a bold team scaling strategy that's well-aligned with the company's major goals, finance, and set milestones;